Chair, Program Office for Laboratory Quality Management

 |Isolde Seiden Long PhD, DCC, FCACB, DABCC|

-Alberta Public Laboratories
+Alberta Public Laboratories and University of Calgary

 |Dr. Seiden Long completed her Ph.D. at the University of Toronto, Department of Medical Biophysics and later completed postdoctoral studies in the Clinical Chemistry Diploma program at the University of Toronto, Department of Laboratory Medicine and Pathobiology.
 Dr. Seiden Long is currently a Fellow of the Canadian Academy of Clinical Biochemistry; a Diplomat of the American Board of Clinical Chemistry; a Clinical Biochemist with Alberta Public Laboratories; and a Clinical Associate Professor at the Department of Pathology and Laboratory Medicine at the University of Calgary.